 - Females will not come into heat or become pregnant.

 - Health benefits for females preventing womb infections (pyometra) and breast cancer.
-Every season a female has before being desexed increases the risk of developing breast cancer later in life.

 - Health benefits for males such as reduced prostate disease, testicular cancer, perianal tumors.

 - Behavioural benefits such as reduced aggressive tendencies, spraying, marking, fighting.

 - We routinely place a desexing tatoo inside the left ear to indicate your pet has been desexed.